iyansaputra/Stuntify-550/README.md

 - Google Cloud Platform (GCP): For hosting the application, deploying models, and managing data.
 - Figma: For design and prototyping tools used in user interface (UI) and user experience (UX) design.

+# File Environment

+The .env.example file is an example configuration file used in this project.
+It contains a list of environment variables that must be set in the actual .env file to run the project correctly.
+Please copy this file as a reference to set the appropriate environment variables.

+## Required Environment Variables

+1.
+2.
+3.
+4.
+5.

 # ERD